pascoual/meteor-pdfkitx/README.md

 (non-blocking thread, but synchronous) see this package [pascoual:pdfkit](https://github.com/pascoual/meteor-pdfkit)

-## WARNING
-For now the client side is not working.
-We need to use Browserify to do that.
-More to come.

 ## Quick Start
 1. `meteor add pascoual:pdfkitx`
 2. Example: create a PDF server-side

         ```js
         var doc = new PDFDocument({size: 'A4', margin: 50});